 No. The license fee is applied to the operating budget, but in most cases does not cover the costs of conducting an inspection.

 Do other states have a program similar to this?

 Yes.
 Every state that ships plant material to other states must have an inspection program to ensure that the stock being shipped is healthy and pest-free.
-Although not all states require licensing of businesses that sell plant material within their state, there usually is an inspection program (i.e. port inspections) that serves to limit the introduction or spread of new plant pests.
+Although not all states require licensing of businesses that sell plant material within their state.
+There usually is an inspection program (i.e. port inspections) that limits the introduction or spread of new plant pests.